Find the best paint brushes for miniatures and model kits with our expert picks for painting Warhammer, tabletop games, and more!

 Solid choice for painters who want performance without the premium price tag.

-4. Artis Opus (Series S, M, D) – Built for Purpose
+4. Artis Opus (Series S, M, D): Specialized Paint Brushes for Miniatures

 - Series S: General detail work